junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "I was a monster to you?"
 Cas says nonchalantly.

 "No, no, not what I mean."
-Dean says urgently, "I mean like, some big-time-mother-fuckers... power players!
+Dean says eagerly, "I mean like, some big-time-mother-fuckers... power players!
 That's the word.
 Like... just super awesome big powerful ones -- awesome when it's you, not awesome when it's those other dudes... you know what I mean."
 He rubs his cheeks unconsciously.

 Cas nods.
 "So Crowley and Metatron are like Godzilla and Mothra now this time."